fkastner/fkastner.github.io/research.md

 # Research

-My PhD project is about the numerical approximation of stochastic partial differential equations (SPDEs).
+My PhD project was about the numerical approximation of stochastic partial differential equations (SPDEs).
-In particular, using the mild stochastic calculus introduced by Da Prato, Jentzen and Röckner I prove weak convergence rates of the Milstein scheme for SPDEs.
+In particular, using the mild stochastic calculus introduced by Da Prato, Jentzen and Röckner I proved weak convergence rates of the Milstein scheme for SPDEs.
 Weak convergence rates are necessary in many applications, for instance, when using a Multilevel Monte Carlo approach.

 Very related to this is my second project about iterated stochastic integrals, which are an integral part of the Milstein scheme.